eronnen/vscode-markdown-chess/README.md

 - [ ] show move number in PGN viewer
 - [ ] update PGN current move when clicking on move in editor
+- [ ] load themes and piece sets CSS in runtime
 - [ ] show FEN/PGN errors
 - [ ] in a capture of a black piece by a white piece, when animating previous move show the white on top of the black piece
 - [ ] handle en passant and promotion in chessPosition.ts